KejPi/AbracaDABra/README.md

 It is also possible to use a different INI file instead of the default one using the `--ini` or `-i` command line parameter.

 The service list is stored in a dedicated `ServiceList.json` file since version 3.0.0.
 By default, the application looks for it in the same folder as the INI file but you can specify different file using the `--service-list` or `-s` command line parameter.
 If the file does not exist, the application creates one and uses it for storing the service list.

+It is possible to backup application settings together with service list and audio recording schedule from Others settings page.
+Backup file can be loaded anytime later.
+Apllication creates backup in [data storage](#data-storage) folder.

 ## How to install